Temporal Convolutional Autoencoder for Interference Mitigation in FMCW Radar Altimeters: Results on Over-the-Air Data

 \section{Results on Over-the-Air Data}

+The performance of the proposed TCAE was evaluated through both simulation and over-the-air (OTA) testing.
+In simulation, the model consistently reduced altitude estimation error across a wide range of interference scenarios.
+Compared to LMS adaptive filtering and unmitigated input, the TCAE achieved substantially lower RMSE, particularly under conditions of high overlap and low SINR.
+This demonstrates its ability to learn and suppress structured in-band interference that conventional methods cannot manage.

+OTA testing further validated these findings.
+Using a USRP-based testbed, the autoencoder suppressed strong interferers occupying more than one-quarter of the FMCW bandwidth while preserving the beat structure of the radar return.
+Across multiple overlap conditions, the TCAE maintained high probability of correct altitude detection (defined as $< 5$ m error), confirming its ability to generalize from synthetic training data to real-world conditions.
+Together, the simulation and OTA results show that the TCAE provides robust interference mitigation for radar altimeters without sacrificing range accuracy.

 After training and evaluating our models on MATLAB-generated data, we conducted a quasi real-time evaluation using over-the-air signals.
 A diagram of the OTA testbed configuration is shown in Figure \ref{fig:ota}.
-In this setup, MATLAB served as the primary driver script and called custom Python functions to interface with GNU Radio, which controlled a pair of USRPs.
-Our MATLAB script loads the autoencoder via the Open Neural Network Exchange (ONNX) framework with a batch size of 1 and initializes the altimeter signal processor using the same parameters as in the data generation phase.
-Next, we launch the GNU Radio flowgraph, which is invoked from MATLAB through Python bindings and comprises two USRP sinks (transmitters) and one USRP source (receiver).
+In this setup, MATLAB served as the primary driver script and called custom Python functions to interface with GNU Radio (an open-source software-defined radio framework), which controlled two USRP B210 devices.
+Our MATLAB script loads the autoencoder via the ONNX framework with a batch size of 1 and initializes the altimeter signal processor using the same parameters as in the data generation phase.
+Next, we launch the GNU Radio flowgraph, which is invoked from MATLAB through Python bindings.
 In the OTA testbed, two USRP transmitters were used: one to transmit the clean FMCW radar chirp and another to transmit a high-power interfering signal.
-For the evaluation shown in Figure 8, the interfering signal was a QPSK-modulated burst that temporally overlapped with the radar chirp and occupied approximately 26.7$\%$ of the radar bandwidth.
-The interference was designed to simulate a high-SIR challenge case, with power levels exceeding the radar return by up to 10 dB.
+Thus, the GNU Radio flowgraph includes two USRP sink blocks for transmission and one USRP source block for reception.
+For the evaluation shown in Figure \ref{fig:ota}, the interfering signal was a QPSK-modulated burst that temporally overlapped with the radar chirp and occupied approximately 26.7$\%$ of the radar bandwidth.
+The interference was designed to simulate a low-SIR challenge case, with interference power exceeding the radar return by up to 10 dB.
 The amount of temporal overlap between the radar chirp and interference was varied across evaluations to test model robustness.
 The overlap was defined as the fractional duration of the 7500-sample chirp during which the interfering signal was active.
 This scenario emulated a plausible airborne interference event, such as a communications signal from another nearby emitter operating in-band.

 One sink transmits the clean FMCW signal of interest while the other transmits interference, and the USRP source captures the incoming signals, storing the IQ data in memory via a GNU Radio vector sink.
 The MATLAB script then initiates an altimeter landing scenario loop by shifting the signal of interest to simulate changes in beat frequency similar to a radar approaching its target.
 After clearing the IQ data vector, the script pauses for 0.02 seconds to allow data accumulation before importing the data into MATLAB.
 We applied cross-correlation with the known reference chirp to segment the received IQ data into individual frames for autoencoder processing.
 Finally, the autoencoder outputs are processed by the radar altimeter processor to estimate altitude from the denoised signals, and we evaluate the model's performance using RMSE across approximately 10 to 20 processed signals at each synthetic altitude.